Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Ballistic-diffusive propagation transition

 In the diffusive regime (particles injected at times $t_0 \leq T-\tau_c$), the electron density, $f_{\rm{diff}}$, at a distance $r$ from the source of age $T$, taking into account diffusion and energy losses is, under the assumption of continuous injection (see, e.g.~\cite{DiMauro:2019yvh}), given by:

 where $b(E) = dE/dt$ is the energy loss rate.
 This is computed including a fully relativistic calculation of the ICS losses (see \cite{DiMauro:2020cbn} for details) using the interstellar radiation field model as in \cite{Vernetto:2016alq} and the synchrotron radiation losses assuming a Galactic magnetic field of $3\,\mu$G, which are the relevant loss mechanisms for multi-TeV $e^{\pm}$.
 Particles emitted from the source at time $t_0$ with energy $E_0$ cool down to energy $E$ during the time $T-t_0$.
-The conclusions of our letter do not change if we use a different model for the ISRF, as in \cite{Porter_2006}, or if we vary the strength of the Galactic magnetic field around $3\,\mu$G. $r^2_d (E,E_0) = 4 \int^{E_0}_E D(E')/b(E') dE'$ is the diffusion length. $Q(E)$ is the injection spectrum, that here we take as a broken power-law with index below and above the break (fixed to 500 GeV) of 1.4 and 2.2, respectively.
-We fix the $e^{\pm}$ spectral index above the break to 2.2, since this has been found to fit well the HAWC spectrum of Geminga in previous analyses \cite{Abeysekara:2017science,DiMauro:2019yvh}.
-This is also the spectral shape for the $e^{\pm}$ injected spectrum that is compatible with multiwavelenght observations of PWNe even if the values of the parameters are not well constrained \cite{Torres:2014iua}.
+The conclusions of our letter do not change if we use a different model for the ISRF, as in \cite{Porter_2006}, or if we vary the strength of the Galactic magnetic field around $3\,\mu$G. $r_d$ is the propagation length due to diffusion and energy losses and it is defined as:

+$Q(E) \propto E^{-\alpha}\,e^{-E/E_c}$ is the injection spectrum, that here we take as a power-law with index $\alpha = 1.5$ and a cutoff at an energy of $E_c = 150$ TeV.
+We fix the cutoff energy because a softening of the spectrum is needed to fit well the HAWC spectrum of Geminga in previous analyses \cite{Abeysekara:2017science,DiMauro:2019yvh} and the LHAASO source PSR J0622+3749\citep{LHAASO:2021crt}.
+The spectral shape for the $e^{\pm}$ injected spectrum is compatible with multiwavelenght observations of PWNe even if the values of the parameters are not well constrained \cite{Torres:2014iua}.
+The injection spectrum is normalized as: